keriganmarketing/beachy-beach/wp-content/plugins/jch-optimize/readme.txt

 == Changelog ==

+= 2.6.1 =
+* Bug fix: Combined files delivery using PHP files were broken

+= 2.6.0 =
+* New feature: Option to remove unused CSS.
+This is added as an additional setting in the Optimize CSS Delivery feature.
+[PRO VERSION]
+* New feature: Setting to disable plugin for logged in users in Miscellaneous Settings on Combine CSS/JS tab.
+* Improvement: Will now generate different hash for multiple combined files.
+This will help to reduce build-up of cache.
+* Improvement: All excluded and combined javascript files are placed at bottom of page with Premium/Optimum setting.
+* Improvement: Add Image Attributes feature now ignores img elements with existing width and height attributes.
+If one attribute is found the other will be added using aspect ratio of image.

 = 2.5.2 =
 * Bug fix: Add image attributes will use the same type of delimiter for width/height as that used around the url to avoid potential issues